The Green Homes Grant voucher scheme provided grants to homeowners and landlords to make energy efficient improvements to homes.

 Local Authority Delivery Scheme

-You cannot apply for the scheme if you have already received a grant from your local authority as part of the Local Authority Delivery Scheme, you were not eligible for a Green Homes Grant voucher.
+If you had already received a grant from your local authority as part of the Local Authority Delivery Scheme, you were not eligible for a Green Homes Grant voucher.

 If you’re a landlord

-The Green Homes Grant counts towards the total de minimis state aid you’re allowed to get over a 3 year period.
-You must check that you will not exceed the de minimis state aid threshold of €200,000.
+The Green Homes Grant counted towards the total de minimis state aid you’re allowed to get over a 3 year period.
+You must have checked that you will not exceed the de minimis state aid threshold of €200,000.

 Energy efficiency standard

-If you’re applying for a voucher for a private rented sector property, you need to either provide:
+If you applied for a voucher for a private rented sector property, you need to either provide: